 LUCY GRAM is a freelance theatre director and the Founding Director/Producer of One Bird Productions.
-Selected directing credits include Sarah Treem's The How and the Why (One Bird Productions), Obehi Janice’s Black Girl Yoga (Bostonia Bohemia) and readings of Meron Langsner’s Legacies (Open Theatre Project) and Mike Poe’s Like Father (Munroe Center for the Arts, One Bird Productions).
-She previously directed Allison Eve Zell’s Come to Leave at the Kitchen Theatre Company’s Kitchen Sink, and has assisted for Sleeping Weazel, the Dallas Theater Center, and the Kitchen Theatre Company.
-In her spare time she is a fine art and event photographer whose work can be found on lucygramphotography.com.
+Selected directing credits include Sarah Treem's The How and the Why, Allison Eve Zell’s Come to Leave, and readings of Meron Langsner’s Legacies and Mike Poe’s Like Father.
+She has assisted for Sleeping Weazel, the Dallas Theater Center, and the Kitchen Theatre Company, and has trained with Cornerstone Theater Company and Old Vic New Voices.
 She is an LA native and a graduate of Ithaca College.
 You can find her on Twitter @lucy_gram.

 MERON LANGSNER was one of three writers in the country selected for the pilot year of the National New Play Network Emerging Playwright Residencies, fulfilling his residency at New Repertory Theatre.
 His plays have been performed around the country and overseas, and his publishers include Bloomsbury, Smith & Kraus, Applause, McSweeney's, and YouthPLAYS.
 He was nominated for the IRNE for Best New Play for Vagabond Theatre Group's 2012 workshop production of BURNING UP THE DICTIONARY.
 As a fight director, he has composed violence for over 150 productions, films, and tours at venues that include the ART, Merrimack Rep, New Rep, Lyric Stage, and Stoneham Theatre.
 He holds an MA in Performance Studies from NYU/Tisch, an MFA in Playwriting from Brandeis, and a PhD in Theatre History from Tufts.
 Meron is also on the Real Estate Committee of the League of Independent Theatres and an Affiliated Artist of Playwrights Commons.
 He is currently based in NYC.
 More at www.MeronLangsner.com